Welcome to Education Abroad!

 Kent State Geneva, Switzerland

-Through our partner, Webster University, Kent State Geneva is a distinct program that offers a wide range of courses, as well as the opportunity to intern with top international NGO’s and non-profit organizations.
+Through our partner, Webster University, Kent State Geneva is a distinct program that offers a wide range of courses, as well as the opportunity to intern with top international organizations and NGO’s.

 Kent State has many partner universities around the world where you can study for a summer, full semester, or longer.
 There are great financial incentives to specific programs, and a variety of destinations including, the United Kingdom, South Korea, Japan, and Brazil.